nest/nest-simulator/doc/troubleshooting.rst

 1. Install the missing package or update the package to a more recent version.

-2. Remove the contents of the build directory
+2. Remove the contents of the build directory.
+This step ensures the old build-cache, which may be missing some of the recently installed or updated packages, is cleaned out and a fresh build is triggered.

     .. code-block:: bash

         rm -r /path/to/nest-simulator-x.y.z-build/*

-3. Compile NEST again
+3. Compile NEST again:

     .. code-block:: bash